chairuosen/vue-ace-editor/README.md

 ** Notice **

-This for vue@1.0. version for vue@2.0 here https://github.com/chairuosen/vue2-ace-editor
+vue@1.0 only.
+Package for vue@2.0 here https://github.com/chairuosen/vue2-ace-editor

 ## How to use